Start Your Alaska LLC in just a Few Minutes

 After setting up an LLC, you want to make sure that you have separate business and personal accounts.
 It is not prudent to mix your business and personal accounts as it will be detrimental to the protection of your personal assets.
 Once you have registered the company and appointed someone as your registered agent, it’s time to visit the bank.

-In order to set up a commercial account, most banks will like to review the company formation number, employer identification number, and an operational agreement.
+In order to set up a commercial account for your LLC, most banks will like to review the company formation number, employer identification number, and an operating agreement.
 If you have read this guide thoroughly, we have answered how to get these documents.
-If you’re not sure, you may call the bank directly or let your professional agent help you with opening a commercial account.
+If you’re not sure, you may call the bank directly or let the professionals at LLC Formations help you with opening a commercial account.

 Let Us Help You!